eclipse-sirius/sirius-specs/specs/proposal/571115-provideWidgetToEditAValueInEditionTable/571115-provideWidgetToEditAValueInEditionTable.md

 ## Implementation choices and tradeoffs

 The cross table is not in the scope of this issue.
-Nevertheless, it will be addressed if it is possible without additional cost.
+Nevertheless, it will be dealt if it is possible without additional cost.